JamieH01/JamiesMiscLibrary/docs.md

 ```

 ### set_pos
-Sets the value at a position
+Sets the value at a position.
 ```
 table.set_pos(32, 12, value);
 ```